FirmoDaniel/MS1-HELP-TO-GROW/README.md

 ### Features left to implement
 Sign Me Up: We would like to allow users sign up in full on this page by implementing some back-end structure and incorporating a secure direct payment method.

-Over-all : To ensure adequate revenues we want to monetize affiliate links and advertising
+Over-all : To ensure adequate revenues we want to monetize affiliate links and advertising.

 ## Technologies used
 * [Git-Hub](https://github.com) -For deployment
 * [Git Pod](https://github.com) -IDE
-* [Bootstrap](https://getbootstrap.com) -Utilized for correct scaling on mobile devices
+* [Bootstrap](https://getbootstrap.com) -Utilized for correct scaling on mobile devices and buttons.
-* [Font Awesome](https://fontawesome.com) -Used for all icons
+* [Font Awesome](https://fontawesome.com) -Used for all icons.
 * [Google Fonts](https://fonts.google.com) -Used for primary font employed throughout.
 * [Visual Studio](https://code.visualstudio.com) -For offline work.